CartoDB/airship/packages/styles/src/core/layout/toolbar/README.md

 ### Toolbar Content

-The toolbar will contain typically your logo and action items.
-To add an item, use the class `as-toolbar__item`
+The toolbar will typically contain your logo and action items.
+All the elements inside the toolbar need to be within any element with `.as-toolbar` class, as you can see in the example above.

+To add an item to the toolbar, use `as-toolbar__item` class.

 #### Toolbar positioning